tock/book/src/capsule.md

 The `imix` board configuration you've looked through has a capsule for the this tutorial already set up.
-The capsule is a separate Rust crate located in `excercises/capsule`.
-You'll complete this excercise by filling it in.
+The capsule is a separate Rust crate located in `exercises/capsule`.
+You'll complete this exercise by filling it in.

 In addition to a constructor, Our capsule has `start` function defined that is currently empty.
 The board configuration calls this function once it has